MKesenheimer/fault-injection-library/projects/stm32f205/README.md

 ## Voltage traces

-Verify the startup sequence of the STM32F205 by measuring the voltage trace during startup:
+Verify the startup sequence of the STM32F205 by measuring the voltage traces during startup:

 ![](images/10-startup.bmp)

 The level of the voltage supply should slowly rise in comparison to the voltage on the `V_CAP` line.
 Furthermore, the voltage output on the `VCAP` line is delayed approximately 150ms after the device is powered on.
-Powering the device and measuring the voltage trace can be done with the command:
+Powering the device and measuring the voltage traces can be done with the command:

 ```bash
 power-on --rpico /dev/<tty-device>